Find Community

 Recognize the Signs

-“Recognizing the signs of dementia is crucial for ensuring the safety and well-being of a loved one,” says Dr. Sandra Peterson, Senior Vice President of Health and Wellness at Pegasus Senior Living.
+“Recognizing the signs of dementia is crucial for ensuring the safety and well-being of a loved one,” says Dr. Sandra Petersen, Senior Vice President of Health and Wellness at Pegasus Senior Living.
 “While every person is different, there are several indicators that it may be time to seek help and begin to consider your options.”

 Safety red flags – As memory loss progresses, safety is a significant concern.
 Is your loved one forgetting to turn off appliances, leaving the stove on, forgetting to lock the doors or not eating properly?
 Have there been recent visits to the emergency room?